 - When the plugin appears in the search results, click the Install Now button.
 Once the installation process completes, click Activate.

-Once the plugin is activated you should see a new menu item in the sidebar called RSS Aggregator on the dashboard.
+Once the plugin is activated you should see a new menu item in the sidebar called Aggregator on the dashboard.

 Adding Your Podcast Feed To WP RSS Aggregator